Autism Affect Motor Skill Development: What Parents Miss

 Does Every Child With Autism Have Motor Delays?

-Not all the children with autism possess big motor difficulties.
+Not all children with autism possess big motor difficulties.
+Autism affect motor skill development.
 There are those people who may have no problems.
 Small delays might only be experienced by others.

 Tools and Exercises That Help Motor Growth